Help your child find a healthy weight

 If you have questions or concerns, a great place to start is with your family doctor or your child's pediatrician.
 For additional resources to work on exercise and nutrition with your children, visit the We Can! section of the National Institutes of Health.

 If you are concerned that your child is exhibiting symptoms of an eating disorder, you may want to schedule an appointment with your child's provider to discuss your concerns and observations.
-Our health library has extensive information on the topic, from general to specific.
-To browse the full array of subtopics, search "eating disorders."
 For helpful information on eating disorders, visit the National Eating Disorders Association.